TrueSparrowSystems/go-presigned-post/README.md

 ## Contribution

-We welcome more helping hands to make Slackmin better.
-Feel free to report issues, raise PRs for fixes & enhancements.
+We welcome more helping hands to make the package better.
+Feel free to report issues, and raise PRs for fixes & enhancements.

 <p align="left">Built with :heart: by <a href="https://truesparrow.com/" target="_blank">True Sparrow</a></p>